-If you purchase shares of our common stock in this offering, you will experience substantial and immediate dilution in the pro forma net tangible book value per share after giving effect to this offering, based on an assumed public offering price of \$ per share, the closing sale price of our common stock on the Nasdaq Capital Market on , 2017, because the price that you pay will be substantially greater than the pro forma net tangible book value per share of the common stock that you acquire.
+If you purchase shares of our common stock in this offering, you will experience substantial and immediate dilution in the pro forma net tangible book value per share after giving effect to this offering, based on an assumed public offering price of \$6.35 per share, and attributing no value to the warrants, the closing sale price of our common stock on the Nasdaq Capital Market on January 4, 2018, because the price that you pay will be substantially greater than the pro forma net tangible book value per share of the common stock that you acquire.
 This dilution is due in large part to the fact that our earlier investors paid substantially less than the public offering price when they purchased their shares of our capital stock.
 You will experience additional dilution upon exercise of any warrant, upon exercise of options to purchase common stock under our equity incentive plans, vesting of restricted stock units issued to our employees, if we further issue restricted stock to our employees under our equity incentive plans or if we otherwise issue additional shares of our common stock.
+In the event you exercise your warrants, you will experience additional dilution to the extent that the exercise price of those warrants is higher than the book value per share of our common stock.
 For a further description of the dilution that you will experience immediately after this offering, see the section of this prospectus titled "Dilution".